tddg/cs475-fall21/lab0.md

 that Autolab generates is what you expect.
 Test your code on Zeus before submitting it to Autolab.
 Your code is tested in a cloud Linux VM.
 Assignments that do not compile or run will receive a maximum of 50%.
-Note that we have provided anple resources for you to verify that our view of your assignment is the same as your own: you will see the result of the test execution for your assignment when you submit it.
+Note that we have provided ample resources for you to verify that our view of your assignment is the same as your own: you will see the result of the test execution for your assignment when you submit it.